Chapter 3 – Relationship to Clients – annotated

 Annotations

-3.4-7 When a lawyer has advised the clients as provided under rules 3.4-5 and 3.4-6 and the parties are content that the lawyer act, the lawyer must obtain their consent.
+3.4-7 When a lawyer has advised the clients as provided under Code rules 3.4-5 and 3.4-6 and the parties are content that the lawyer act, the lawyer must obtain their consent.

 Commentary